Our Governing Body

 (Year 1 classes link)

-I wanted to be a governor because I think that it is important to create an environment where children feel both safe and valued and are given the opportunity to develop confidence so that they achieve their full potential.
+Margaret Hodge wanted to be a governor because she thinks that it is important to create an environment where children feel both safe and valued and are given the opportunity to develop confidence so that they achieve their full potential.

-I have lived in Alwoodley for about thirty years and my children attended local schools.
-In my spare time I enjoy the theatre, films, gardening and holidays – when I am not looking after my four grandchildren!
+Margaret has lived in Alwoodley for about thirty years and her children attended local schools.
+In her spare time she enjoys the theatre, films, gardening and holidays – when she is not looking after her four grandchildren!

 Dr. Phillip Chambers